I-1-2-57.Evaluating Fee Petitions

 NOTE:

-Recognize that SSA does not set a standard value for each type of service because of the variety of activities in which a representative may engage and because the same activity may be more demanding in one situation than another.
-Even routine services are necessary and have value.
+Decision makers must recognize that SSA does not set a standard value for each type of service because of the variety of activities in which a representative may engage and because the same activity may be more demanding in one situation than another.
+Even routine services are necessary and have value, but they may not be valued as highly as other, more complex representational activities.
+Additionally, decision makers may also need to consider locality or the particular geographical area when evaluating fee rates for services.

 Examples: